 How Webull Works

-Webull is an investing app that launched in 2017 for trading stocks, ETFs and options commission-free.
+Webull is an investing app that launched in 2017 for trading stocks, Cryptocurrency, ETFs and options commission-free.
 You can also short stocks on WeBull.

 While Webull isn’t one of the oldest stock brokerages, there is a popular following among DIY investors as they have no trade fees and advanced research tools.